-Data Source: The non-compliance letter sent date and the notice of correction received date are tracked in the LIS database.
+Data Source The non-compliance letter sent date and the notice of correction received date are tracked in the LIS database.
 Any notice of correction received after the follow-up letter is also entered into LIS.
-Methodology: The total number of corrections notices received divided by the number of inspections where citations are listed (by rule number per inspection) multiply by 100 to determine the percentage of non-compliance inspections where notice of correction was received.
+Methodology The total number of corrections notices received divided by the number of inspections where citations are listed (by rule number per inspection) multiply by 100 to determine the percentage of non-compliance inspections where notice of correction was received.
 The number of inspections with citations and the notice of correction are calculated using the LIS database.
-Purpose: The number of corrections would help to determine where resources may need to be concentrated to verify compliance at installations where confirmation has not been received.
-Calculation Method: Cumulative Target Attainment: Low Priority: Medium Key Measure: No New Measure: Yes Percentage Measure: Yes Strategy 2.2.1 Regulate Alternative Fuel Sources Regulate Alternative Fuel Sources Protect the health, safety and welfare of the general public by ensuring the safe storage, transportation of Liquefied Petroleum Gas, Compressed Natural Gas, and Liquefied Natural Gas as alternative fuel sources through safety education, accident investigation, inspection and enforcement of safety regulations.
-Output 2-2-1-1: Number of LPG/LNG/CNG Safety Inspections Performed Definition: A total of the onsite safety inspections conducted on jurisdictional LPG/LNG/CNG stationary and mobile installations.
-Excludes 'Compliance Disposed' inspections; for example, where duplicate records are removed as a result of an onsite inspection Data Limitations: None.
+Purpose The number of corrections would help to determine where resources may need to be concentrated to verify compliance at installations where confirmation has not been received.
+Calculation Method: Non-cumulative Target Attainment: Low Priority: Medium Key Measure: No New Measure: No Percentage Measure: Yes Strategy 2.2.1 Regulate Alternative Fuel Sources Protect the health, safety and welfare of the general public by ensuring the safe storage, transportation of Liquefied Petroleum Gas, Compressed Natural Gas, and Liquefied Natural Gas as alternative fuel sources through safety education, accident investigation, inspection and enforcement of safety regulations.
+Output 2.2.1.1 Number of LPG/LNG/CNG Safety Inspections Performed Short Definition A total of the onsite safety inspections conducted on jurisdictional LPG/LNG/CNG stationary and mobile installations.
+Excludes 'Compliance Disposed' inspections; for example, where duplicate records are removed as a result of an onsite inspection.
+Data Limitations None.

-Data Source: All safety inspections are conducted using data collection sheets to record data relevant to safety evaluations.
+Data Source All safety inspections are conducted using data collection sheets to record data relevant to safety evaluations.
 Inspections are tracked within the LIS Oracle system by evaluation type.
-All of the Data is transferred into the Commission's LIS Oracle Database each week by the inspector that conducts the inspection.
-Methodology: The total number of LPG/CNG/LNG inspections conducted within a prescribed time interval is calculated using the LIS Oracle Database.
-Purpose: Onsite inspections are conducted on jurisdictional LPG/LNG/CNG installations to monitor compliance with Commission safety regulations.
+All of the data is transferred into the Commission's LIS Oracle database each week by the inspector that conducts the inspection.
+Methodology The total number of LPG/CNG/LNG inspections conducted within a prescribed time interval is calculated using the LIS Oracle database.
+Purpose Onsite inspections are conducted on jurisdictional LPG/LNG/CNG installations to monitor compliance with Commission safety regulations.
 The more inspections that are performed the more likely violations and hazardous conditions will be identified and corrected; reducing the risk of personal injury and property damage.
-Calculation Method: Cumulative Target Attainment: High Priority: Medium Key Measure: Yes New Measure: No Percentage Measure: No Output 2-2-1-2: Number of LPG/LNG/CNG Safety Violations Identified through Inspection Definition: Safety inspections identify violations of Commission safety regulations for LPG/LNG/CNG facilities, vehicles and mobile equipment.
+Calculation Method: Cumulative Target Attainment: Priority: Key Measure: Yes New Measure: No Percentage Measure: No Output 2.2.1.2 Number of LPG/LNG/CNG Safety Violations Identified through Inspection Short Definition Safety inspections identify violations of Commission safety regulations for LPG/LNG/CNG facilities, vehicles and mobile equipment.
 Violations are listed by each particular code section and associated with each individual safety inspection.
-Data Limitations: None.
+Data Limitations None.

-Data Source: The inspection reports include information on the type of installation and all observed violations.
-The Data is transferred into the Commission's LPG LIS Oracle Database.
-Methodology: The source of Data is the LPG Oracle Database.
+Data Source The inspection reports include information on the type of installation and all observed violations.
+The data is transferred into the Commission's LPG LIS Oracle database.
+Methodology The source of data is the LPG Oracle database.